-\textbf{Variational Inference.} Although, Markov chain Monte Carlo (MCMC) sampling is the gold standard for inference in Bayesian models, it is computationally inefficient \cite{Izmailov-et-al-2021}.
-As an alternative, variational inference tends to be faster and scales well on complex Bayesian learning tasks with large datasets \cite{Blei2017}.
-Variational learning infers the parameters of a distribution on the model parameters $q(\btheta)$ that minimises the Kullback-Leibler (KL) distance from the true Bayesian posterior $p(\btheta|\mathcal{D})$:
+\textbf{Variational Inference (VI).} Although, Markov chain Monte Carlo sampling is the gold standard for Bayesian inference, it is computationally inefficient \cite{Izmailov-et-al-2021}.
+Variational inference, in contrast, is faster and scales well for complex tasks with large datasets \cite{Blei2017}.
+Variational learning infers a distribution $q(\btheta)$ on model parameters that minimises the Kullback-Leibler (KL) distance from the true posterior $p(\btheta|\mathcal{D})$:

-where $\mathcal{Q}$ denotes variational family of distributions.
-The above optimization problem is equivalent to minimizing the negative ELBO, which is defined as
+where $\mathcal{Q}$ denotes the variational family of distributions.
+This optimization problem is equivalent to minimizing the negative Evidence Lower Bound (ELBO), defined as

-where the first term is the data-dependent cost widely known as the negative log-likelihood (NLL), and the second term is prior-dependent and serves as regularization.
+where the first term is the data-dependent cost, known as the negative log-likelihood (NLL), and the second term is prior-dependent and serves as regularization.